 What is a spin class?

-You can find spin classes in fitness centres and sometimes dedicated studios for indoor cycling classes.
+You can find spin classes in fitness centers and sometimes dedicated studios for indoor cycling classes.
 The classes can be anywhere from 20 minutes to 50 minutes depending on the level of the riders and the type of spinning workout.

 What makes a spin class unique and better than cycling at home on your own is the motivation that you would get from the spinning instructor and from the music and atmosphere.
 A good studio cycling instructor will always keep the class exciting and wouldn’t let you feel bored.